dhurlburtusa/shortcuts/auth0/auth0_account-notes.md

 #### Social Connections

 Auth0 provious various social connections like Google, Facebook, Twitter, and others so that you can let your users login with them.

+### Rules

+A rule is arbitrary JavaScript code that can be used to extend Auth0's default behavior when authenticating a user.

+- Initially, no rules are available.